data-science-on-aws/data-science-on-aws/cdk-setup/README.md

 The `cdk.json` file tells the CDK Toolkit how to execute your app.

+## Settings

+Make sure you change [setup](./bin/cdk-setup.ts) REPLACE_ME with the account id and user name you want for the admin account.
+If you already have a user, specify the name of the user and set createUser to false If you don't want to use explicit access policies set explicitAccessPolicy to false

 ## Useful commands

  * `npm run build`   compile typescript to js